 Here are some options you might need to consider moving forward:

 Start over.
 If your financial life has changed drastically (e.g. you lost your job or closed your business), you may need to totally rework how much you can afford for college and how you’ll pay for it.
-You’ll need to throw out your old plan and create a new one based on your new reality.
+You’ll need to throw out your old plan and create a new one based on your

 Focus on affordability.
 There’s still time to change the schools that are on your student’s list.
 You can add schools that are more affordable or more likely to offer better financial aid.
 The challenge now is being able to predict price, financial aid and scholarships so you can ensure better outcomes later.